ksu-cs-textbooks/cis527/content/1-secure-workstations/05-windows-overview-installation.md

 After you have completed that task, you should have a large installation file in the .ISO file format and a 25 character product key available.
 You'll need both when installing Windows.

-Next, let's open VMWare Workstation and create a new virtual machine.
-For this course, I recommend choosing "I will install the operating system later" to bypass the Easy Install feature of VMWare.
+Next, let's open VMware Workstation and create a new virtual machine.
+For this course, I recommend choosing "I will install the operating system later" to bypass the Easy Install feature of VMware.
 This will allow you to directly observe the installation process as it would be performed on a real computer.

 Next, we will select the type and version of the guest operating system.
 In this case, it will be Windows 10 x64.
 We can then give it a helpful name, and choose where it is stored on the computer.
 If you'd like to store it on a secondary hard disk, you can do so here.
 I recommend storing your virtual machines on the largest, fastest storage device you have available, preferably an SSD with at least 60 GB of free space.